tapiwam/kaufman-housing-analysis/docs/GATEWAY_PARKS_CRIME_RENTAL_ANALYSIS.md

 Blaming all of Gateway Parks' crime on rentals is **too simple**.
 The data shows:

 1. **Some streets** (like Pueblo) have a clear rental-crime correlation
-2. **Other streets** (like Lawnview) have crime despite being mostly owner-occupied
+2. **Other streets** have some crime despite being mostly owner-occupied
 3. **High investor %** alone doesn't guarantee crime problems

-A nuanced approach is needed—one that targets specific problem areas rather than demonizing all rental properties.
+A nuanced approach is needed—one that targets specific problem areas.
+Further investigation into other factors (lighting, traffic, policing patterns) is warranted.

 ---